umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Media/index.md

 :::warning
 We are currently migrating all media libraries on Umbraco Cloud projects to Azure Blob Storage.
 This is being done to optimize the performance of Umbraco Cloud sites, and as a part of the continuous improvements added to the service.

-You can follow the process here on the [Umbraco Cloud Statuspage](https://status.umbraco.io/incidents/hfnq16mq7l1k).
+You can follow the process on the [Umbraco Cloud Statuspage](https://status.umbraco.io/incidents/hfnq16mq7l1k).

 In the article below, you can find more information about Azure Blob Storage and how it works with your Umbraco Cloud project.
 :::